IntelRealSense/realsense-ros/camera/README.md

 	        Specify if to enable or not the transform frames.
 	    camera (string, default: "R200")
 	        Specify the camera name.
-    Camera options:
+    Camera parameters:
-    Following are the options that can be set statically in the R200 camera:
+    Following are the parameters that can be set only statically in the R200 camera:
         R200_DEPTH_UNITS : [1, 2147483647]
         R200_DEPTH_CLAMP_MIN : [0, 65535]
         R200_DEPTH_CLAMP_MAX : [0, 65535]